ambo18/PLDMIS/README.md

 # DLDMIS
-DLDMIS (Development of a Learning And Development Management Information System) is a PHP-based software solution designed to manage employee training and leave applications within an organization.
+DLDMIS (Development of a Learning And Development Management Information System) is a PHP-based software solution designed to manage employee training and leave applications within the ESSU-Salcedo.

 -------------------------------------------